-As of September 30, 2020 Pro Forma As Actual Pro Forma Adjusted (1) (in mill ions, except share share data) and per Cash, cash equivalents and marketable securities \$ 1,101 \$ \$ Redeemable convertible preferred stock warrant liability \$ 182 \$ - \$ Redeemable convertible preferred stock, \$0.0001 par value; 44,346,293 shares authorized, 42,169,192 shares issued and outstanding, actual; no shares authorized, issued and outstanding, pro forma and pro forma as adjusted \$ 1,536 \$ \$ Stockholders' equity (deficit): Preferred stock, \$0.0001 par value; no shares authorized, no shares issued and outstanding, actual; shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted - Common stock, \$0.0001 par value; 73,000,000 shares authorized, 10,885,916 shares issued and outstanding, actual; no shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted Class A common stock, \$0.0001 par value; no shares authorized, no shares issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma and pro forma as adjusted Class B common stock, \$0.0001 par value; no shares authorized, no shares issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma and pro forma as adjusted Additional paid-in capital 10 Accumulated deficit (1,615) Total stockholders' equity (deficit) (1,605) Total capitalization \$ 113 \$ \$
+As of September 30, 2020 Actual Pro Forma (unaudited) lions, except share Pro Forma As Adjusted (1) and per Cash, cash equivalents, and marketable securities \$ share data) \$ \$ Redeemable convertible preferred stock warrant liability \$ \$ - \$ Redeemable convertible preferred stock, \$0.0001 par value; 44,346,293 shares authorized, shares issued and outstanding, actual; no shares authorized, issued and outstanding, pro forma and pro forma as adjusted \$ \$ \$ Stockholders' equity (deficit): Preferred stock, \$0.0001 par value; no shares authorized, no shares issued and outstanding, actual; shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted Common stock, \$0.0001 par value; 73,000,000 shares authorized, shares issued and outstanding, actual; no shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted Class A common stock, \$0.0001 par value; no shares authorized, no shares issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma and pro forma as adjusted Class B common stock, \$0.0001 par value; no shares authorized, no shares issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma and pro forma as adjusted Additional paid-in capital Accumulated deficit Total stockholders' equity (deficit) Total capitalization \$ \$ \$

-(1) A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, each of cash, cash equivalents and marketable securities, additional paid-in capital, total stockholders' equity, and total capitalization by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, each of cash, cash equivalents, and marketable securities, additional paid-in capital, total stockholders' equity, and total capitalization by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
 Each increase or decrease or 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, each of cash, cash equivalents and marketable securities, additional paid-in capital, total stockholders' equity, and total capitalization by \$ million, assuming that the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions payable by us.
 The pro forma and pro forma as adjusted information discussed above is illustrative only and will change based on the actual initial public offering price and other terms of this offering determined at pricing.

-The number of shares of our Class A common stock and Class B common stock issued and outstanding, pro forma and pro forma adjusted, in the table above is based on 43,155,832 shares of our Class A common stock (including our redeemable convertible preferred stock on an as-converted basis) and 10,885,916 shares of our Class B common stock outstanding as of September 30, 2020, which reflects the Warrant Net Issuance and excludes:
+The number of shares of our Class A common stock and Class B common stock issued and outstanding, pro forma and pro forma adjusted, in the table above is based on shares of our Class A common stock (including our redeemable convertible preferred stock on an as-converted basis) and shares of our Class B common stock outstanding as of September 30, 2020, and excludes: